-In this course, learn how to develop an integrated communication plan for your nonprofit organization.
+Learn to develop and implement an integrated communication plan – including crisis communication - for your nonprofit organization.

 Taking advantage of the opportunity to share an organization’s story can be powerful.
 The right message assists with fundraising efforts, recruiting volunteers and engaging the community.
-In this course, learn how to develop an integrated communication plan for your organization.
 Experienced instructors cover planning, messaging, marketing, public relations, crisis management, social media and other communications best practices.

 Job Title: Principal and brand operations strategist

 Organization: CKP Group

 Degree(s): Master's degree in communications and public relations studies